nhbjr29/Tribute-page/README.md

 ## Features

 - **Biography**: A comprehensive biography of Emilio Aguinaldo, covering his early life, involvement in the Philippine Revolution, and his presidency.
-- **Image Gallery**: A collection of images related to Emilio Aguinaldo, including historical photographs and artifacts.
-- **Legacy**: Discussion of Emilio Aguinaldo's lasting impact on Philippine history and his significance as a national hero.

 ## Usage